arcyse/SecureQuantumChat/README.md

 📍 Live demo: [https://sqc.prnv.cc](https://sqc.prnv.cc)

+> [!WARNING]
+> Do not expose your private keys, secrets, or any sensitive data anywhere — this demo uses [Qiskit](https://www.ibm.com/quantum/qiskit)'s simulated quantum channels for security concepts and proof of concept demo only.

-## 🚀 What It Is
+## What Is It ?¿

-SecureQuantumChat lets users create or join chat rooms where messages are encrypted using a **quantum-derived secret key** generated in the browser and server using the **BB84 QKD protocol** — a physics-based key exchange scheme that’s provably secure against eavesdroppers because measuring quantum information disturbs it.
+SecureQuantumChat lets users create or join chat rooms where messages are encrypted using a **quantum-derived secret key** generated in the browser and server using the **BB84 QKD protocol** -  _a physics-based key exchange scheme that’s provably secure against eavesdroppers because measuring quantum information disturbs it._

-This project is designed as a **proof of concept** — showing how quantum key exchange and perfect secrecy can be used to protect real-time chat, even in the face of powerful attackers.
+This project is designed as a **proof of concept** showing how quantum key exchange and perfect secrecy can be used to protect real-time chat, even in the face of powerful attackers.

-## 📌 Core Features
+## Core Features

-* 🔐 **Quantum-generated keys:** Uses the BB84 protocol to create shared secret keys between client and server.
+* **Quantum-generated keys:** Uses the BB84 protocol to create shared secret keys between client and server.
-* 💬 **Encrypted chat:** Messages are encrypted with a one-time pad using keys derived from QKD.
+* **Encrypted chat:** Messages are encrypted with a one-time pad using keys derived from QKD.
-* 🌐 **Web-based:** Accessible directly from the browser via WebSocket with a Python/Flask backend.
+* **Web-based:** Accessible directly from the browser via WebSocket with a Python/Flask backend.
-* 📡 **Real-time communication:** Fast, interactive messaging once keys are established.
+* **Real-time communication:** Fast, interactive messaging once keys are established.

 ##  How It Works